 ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 - Flights: return flights between London and Ivalo.
 Some dates include direct flights from Gatwick and others indirect flights from Heathrow (via Helsinki).
 Regional and non-UK departures available on request.
 Routings are subject to change

 - Transfers: return group airport transfers

 - Accommodation: 4 nights' accommodation in twin/double hotel rooms

 - Meals: 4 breakfasts, 3 lunches, 4 dinners

-- The following activities and equipment are included in the price: Sámi snowmobile safari, Sámi Siida Museum, Aurora hunt, reindeer farm visit, cross-country skiing, Aurora snowmobile, husky safari and Aurora snowshoe (the order of activities is subject to change)
+- The following activities and equipment are included in the price: snowmobile safari, Aurora snowshoe, Sámi Siida Museum, reindeer farm visit, Aurora snowmobile husky safari and Aurora hunt (the order of activities is subject to change)

 - Cold weather clothing is provided for the duration of your stay

 - Services of our expert local guides

-This holiday offers you the chance to really get to know the traditions and culture of the Sámi people of Lapland.
+This Aurora Borealis holiday offers you the chance to really get to know the traditions and culture of the Sámi people of Lapland.
 Based in Inari, the hub of Sámi culture in this region, you can explore the traditions that underpin this remote corner of the world.
 Furthermore, this small village is surrounded by the wilds of the Arctic and is at the heart of the Aurora Zone.
 You will enjoy Aurora hunts on three of your nights here, helping to maximise your chances of catching a glimpse of the Northern Lights.

 Our accommodation in Inari is a delight and our guests stay at the Kultahovi New River Hotel.
 The very comfortable rooms boast their own private sauna, a terrace or balcony and tea and coffee making facilities (a rarity in Finland).
 The Kultahovi is renowned for its food, with culinary delights such as Inari white fish and local reindeer appearing on the menu frequently.